leeunsu/flowers_superpowers/_posts/2020-05-01-craigslist-redesign.md

 # Intro/Wireframing

 The objective of this project was to create a more user-friendly and approachable homepage experience for Craigslist.
-When first doing my research, I found that the listings being front and center of the homepage to be refreshing and practical, and wanted to retain that element.
+When first doing my research, I found that the categories being front and center of the homepage was refreshing and practical, and wanted to retain that element.
 However, the search bar felt a little too tucked into the corner for a site where the search function holds a lot of significance.
 This made it difficult to discern how the elements on either side of the sidebar was being prioritized.
 I also noticed, when making a new listing, the current UX shuffled through 5 pages — I wanted this to be 1.
 I set off with these in mind:

 * Bring the search bar front and center; keep this input field active when first entering the site.
 * Make a space for each category so that it is easier for the community to engage with what they are most interested in.